Piano Concerto No. 19 (Mozart): Analysis

-Third movement
+III.
+Allegro assai

 The movement, described by Girdlestone as the concerto's strongest movement, is in a broadly rondo form.
 In contrast to the languid second movement, the theme is sharply defined and introduced by the piano, quickly followed by the winds.
 The theme establishes the main motif of this piece: quaver-quaver-crotchet, quaver-quaver-crotchet.
 The two quavers in each group of three notes are of identical pitch.
 This motif is in fact used very frequently throughout the piece, a technique similar to the motif development used by Beethoven in his Symphony No. 5, first movement.

 The orchestra then comes up with the second theme – a scalar passage which is then presented in a contrapuntal fashion.
 The piano remains silent during this time.
 Then the piano makes its re-entrance and starts off with runs.
 The orchestra provides continuous accompaniment with the main motif and different themes.
 At one point the opening material returns and the second theme is played again, though not in the same pitch or with the same instrumentation.
 The treatment is contrapuntal but somewhat looser than previously, the piano now playing along with the orchestra.

 A sweeping passage by piano and then by orchestra leads into the cadenza which provides a temporary break from the relentless exhilaration of the movement.
 After the cadenza comes the coda where the main theme is built up bit by bit to a conclusion.
 The piece closes with three emphatic chords played by all instruments, including piano.